The Nirenberg problem of prescribed Gauss curvature on $S^{2}$

 The right-hand side of \eqref{deg2} is defined for each regular value $K$ and the main issue is to prove the expression is well-defined, i.e.~independent of the choice of $K \in \cK^{i}$.
 Thus let $K(0)$ and $K(1)$ be any two regular values of $\pi^{i}$ and let $K(t)$, $t \in [0,1]$, be an oriented smooth curve in $\cK^{i}$ joining them.
 Let $u(t) = (\pi_{0})^{-1}(K(t))$.
-As shown in Theorem 5.5 below, the set of singular points $\S \subset \cU^{i}$ is a stratified space of codimension at least one.
-Hence, if necessary, $K(t)$ may be perturbed slightly so that $K(t)$ is transverse to $\pi^{i}$ and thus $u(t)$ is a collection of smooth disjoint curves in $\cU^{i}$ connecting regular points over $K(0)$ and $K(1)$.
+As shown in Theorem 5.5 below (which is independent of the considerations here), the set of singular points $\S \subset \cU^{i}$ is a stratified space of codimension at least one.
+Hence, if necessary, $K(t)$ may be perturbed slightly so that $K(t)$ is transverse to $\pi^{i}$ and thus $u(t)$ is a collection of smooth disjoint curves in $\cU^{i}$ connecting regular points over $K(0)$ and $K(1)$, cf.~also \cite{Sm}.
 Define an orientation on $u(t)$ by defining $\pi_{0}$ to be orientation preserving near any regular point $u(t)$ if the index $ind_{u(t)}$ is even, orientation reversing if the index is odd.
 Given this orientation on curves, the mapping degree of

 between these 1-dimensional manifolds is then given exactly by \eqref{deg2}.
 It suffices then to show that this definition of orientation is well-defined, i.e.~consistent, in that when $u(t)$ passes through a critical point of $\pi_{0}$, the local orientation of $\pi_{0}$ changes according to the change of the index.
 In the following, we assume without loss of generality that $u(t)$ is a connected curve.